collorg/halfORM/docs/ecosystem/index.md

     - 🐛 **Report issues**: [GitHub Issues](https://github.com/collorg/halfORM/issues)
     - 🤝 **Contribute**: Help shape the future of halfORM development tools

 The halfORM ecosystem extends the core PostgreSQL-native ORM with a rich set of tools and extensions for modern development workflows.
-Built on a **database-first philosophy**, the ecosystem provides everything from development frameworks to production-ready APIs.
+Built on a **database-first philosophy**, the ecosystem will soon provide everything from development frameworks to production-ready APIs.

 ## Architecture Overview